khakhalin/Teaching/Intro_Neuroscience/syllabus_remote_f2020.md

 When the time comes, I'll ask all students interested in this exercises "claim" papers, by posting an URL link to Piazza.
 Before claiming a paper, check the papers claimed by other students, and make sure your paper is still up for grabs.
 If I think that the paper is a poor choice, I’ll let you know.
 The latest you can claim the paper, is the week before the completion week.
 Note however that the more time you have, the better you can prepare, and the better feedback I can give you, when you ask for it.

 Read the paper of your choice.
 Read some of the papers that it references, to better learn the background (especially true for references in the “introduction” section).
 Make sure you understand what question this paper asks, and why it is important.
 What are the consequences of knowing it?
 What are the hypotheses the authors had?
 You need to understand the methods.
 You need to know the figures, and understand what they are trying to say.
 You also need to read the exchanges that the authors and the reviewers had before the paper got accepted (eLife is one of the few journals that publish these exchanges openly).
-You need to get a good idea of what happened there, at the review stage; what the concerns were, and how the authors responded to these concerns.
+You need to get a good idea of what happened there, at the review stage; what were the concerns, and how the authors responded to these concerns.

 Then write your essay.
 It cannot be longer than 2500 words (about 5 pages single-spaced), but it should clearly address the following points, in this order: